Donny-GUI/mkcmd/README.md

 # mkcmd
-Make any executable file callable globally with this.
+Make any executable file callable globally on linux with this.